Ingver1/memoria/README.md

 Apache License 2.0 – free for commercial & research use.

-© 2025 Evgeny Leshchenko, with assistance from ChatGPT.
+© 2025 Evgeny Leshchenko, with assistance from ChatGPT & Claude.